 - Seasonings.
 I use chili powder, turmeric, ground ginger and others.
 Use your favorites.
 Celery seed and garlic powder are popular.

-How to Make Cowboy Candy (Candied Jalapenos) - The Recipe Method
+How to Make Cowboy Candy (Candied Jalapenos) - Step by Step

 First, slice the jalapenos into ¼-inch round slices.
 You can remove the seeds if you'd like, but I make them without coring.
 You should wear gloves if handling hot peppers bothers your skin.

-Stir together the sugar, vinegar and seasonings in a pan or a large pot.
+Stir together the vinegar, sugar and spices in a pan or a large pot.

 Bring to a full rolling boil, then reduce the heat to a low simmer until the sugar dissolves into a gooey syrup.

-Add the jalapeno pepper slices and mix to evenly coat them with the syrup.
+Add the jalapeno pepper slices and mix to evenly coat the the sliced peppers with the syrup.

 Reduce heat and simmer them for 4 minutes.
 They will darken a bit as they slightly cook and absorb some of the sugars after you add the pepper slices.